arthurkahwa/UseCases/iOS/README.md

 # iOS SwiftUI Use Cases

+## WebSocket Demo
+A simple Application that connects to a local web socket service.

+When you connect and send a message you get a cheerful answer from the server.

+We use:
+* Web Sockets
+* SwiftUI animations

 ## JWT Demo
 Demonstrates using JWT to authenticate an iOS User and give them access to restricted resources.
 Uses: